Lauren Boebert: Separation of church and state

 Boebert promotes the ideals of Christian nationalism.
-In June 2022, she told a church audience, "The church is supposed to direct the government.
-The government is not supposed to direct the church.
-That is not how our Founding Fathers intended it.
-And I am tired of this separation of church and state junk.
-It's not in the Constitution."
+In June 2022, she told a church audience that the church is supposed to direct the government, and that the separation of church and state is not in the Constitution.
 Boebert's office asserted she was not expressing support of Christian theocracy.
-Experts said her statement is contrary to the Constitution's Establishment Clause.
+Experts said her statement is contrary to the Constitution's First Amendment Establishment Clause, which states that "Congress shall make no law respecting an establishment of religion".

+In late 2022, Boebert told two audiences, "we are in the last of the last days", and that they would have a role in "ushering in the second coming of Jesus".